-Even if you consider yourself a night owl and love penalty rates, working the graveyard shift has some disadvantages, including potentially negatively impacting on your physical and mental health.
+Love night shift or hate it, even if you consider yourself a night owl and love penalty rates, working the night shift has some disadvantages, including potentially negatively impacting your physical and mental health.

 In this article, we’ll cover four of the main night shift nursing health risks, plus ways to mitigate them.

 Firstly let’s look at how significant the risk of working night shifts is.

 Is Working the Night Shift Dangerous to your Health?